A new kinetic theory model of granular flows that incorporates particle stiffness: introduction

-\section{Introduction}
+\section{introduction}

-Continuum modeling of granular and gas-solid flows generally involves the use of KT models for the particle phase.
-Many existing KT models have been derived for dilute flows of rigid, frictionless spheres, which are the extensions of the classical kinetic theory of gases.
+Continuum modeling of granular and gas-solid flows generally involves the use of Kinetic Thoery (KT) models for the particle phase \citep{lun1984kinetic,jenkins1983theory}.
+Many KT models have been derived for dilute flows of rigid, frictionless spheres, which are the extensions of the classical kinetic theory of gases.
 One important difference between solid particles and gas molecules is that the kinetic energy is conserved in the elastic molecule collisions, but not conserved in the inter-particle inelastic collisions.
-On the other hand, the KT requires inter-particle collisions to be instantaneous, admitting of only binary collisions.
-This condition would require that the particles in granular systems have to be rigid with a spring constant $k$ to be infinity.
+KT requires inter-particle collisions to be instantaneous, admitting of only binary collisions, so in theory particles have to be rigid with an infinity spring constant $k$.